New confirmed case of COVID-19 reported by Public Health Sudbury & Districts

 - Anyone who has travelled outside of Canada is directed to self-isolate for 14 days from their arrival in Canada.

-Updates about COVID-19 testing and confirmed cases for Greater Sudbury, the District of Sudbury, and the District of Manitoulin are posted online.
+Updates about COVID-19 testing, confirmed cases, and outbreaks in Greater Sudbury, the District of Sudbury, and the District of Manitoulin are posted online.

 If you think you may have COVID-19 symptoms or have been in close contact with someone who has it, first self-isolate, then contact an assessment centre or use the online self-assessment tool to see if you need to seek further care.